-The scientific and technical information related to the Sugarloaf Peak Gold Project ("Sugarloaf Peak Project") is based on the technical report entitled "43-101 Technical Report on the Sugarloaf Peak Gold Project La Paz County, Arizona", dated June 16, 2021 (effective date June 4, 2021) (the "Sugarloaf Peak Technical Report"), prepared by Highlands Geoscience LLC.
+The scientific and technical information related to the Sugarloaf Peak Gold Project ("Sugarloaf Peak Project") is based on the technical report entitled "43-101 Technical Report on the Sugarloaf Peak Gold Project La Paz County, Arizona", dated June 16, 2021 (effective date June 4, 2021) (the "Sugarloaf Peak Technical Report", and, collectively with the Kay Mine Technical Report, the "Technical Reports"), prepared by Highlands Geoscience LLC.
 The Qualified Person responsible for the Sugarloaf Peak Technical Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC and Vice-President, Exploration for the Company.

 The Kay Mine Technical Report and the Sugarloaf Peak Technical Report are subject to certain assumptions, qualifications and procedures described therein.
-Reference should be made to the full text of each of the Kay Mine Technical Report and the Sugarloaf Peak Technical Report, which are available for review under the Company's profile on SEDAR at www.sedar.com.
+Reference should be made to the full text of each of the Kay Mine Technical Report and the Sugarloaf Peak Technical Report, which are available for review on the Company's website and under the Company's profile on SEDAR+ at www.sedarplus.com.
 These technical reports are not and shall not be deemed to be incorporated by reference in this AIF, but the disclosure herein has been prepared with the consent of the author of each of Kay Mine Technical Report and the Sugarloaf Peak Technical Report and is qualified in its entirety by the Kay Mine Technical Report and the Sugarloaf Peak Technical Report.

-Where appropriate, certain information contained in this AIF may update information derived from the Kay Mine Technical Report or the Sugarloaf Peak Technical Report.
-Any updates to the scientific or technical information derived from such technical reports and any other scientific or technical information contained in this AIF has been reviewed and approved by David S. Smith, MS, MBA, CPG, a Qualified Person and currently a consultant and Vice-President, Exploration of the Company.
+Where appropriate, certain information contained in this AIF updates information derived from the Technical Reports.
+Any updates to the scientific or technical information derived from such technical reports and any other scientific or technical information contained in this AIF has been reviewed and approved by David S. Smith, MS, MBA, CPG, a Qualified Person and Vice-President of Exploration of the Company.

-CORPORATE STRUCTURE
+2. CORPORATE STRUCTURE

+2.1.
 Name, Address and Incorporation

 Arizona Metals was originally incorporated as "Ring the Bell Capital Corp." ("RTB") under the Canada Business Corporations Act (the "CBCA") on June 28, 2017, and was listed on the TSX Venture Exchange (the "TSX-V") as a capital pool company effective March 9, 2018.
-On August 1, 2019, RTB completed a reverse take-over transaction (the "RTO Transaction") with Croesus Gold Corp. ("Croesus") by way of a three-cornered amalgamation whereby RTB acquired 100% of the issued and outstanding common shares of Croesus, and Croesus amalgamated with 11459040 Canada Inc., a wholly-owned subsidiary of RTB incorporated for the purpose of facilitating the RTO Transaction.
-In connection with the RTO Transaction, RTB filed Articles of Amendment effective July 31, 2019, changing its name to "Arizona Metals Corp." and consolidating the common shares of the Company on the basis of one (1) post-consolidation common share for every two and a half (2.5) pre-consolidation common shares.
-Following completion of the RTO Transaction, Arizona Metals began trading on the TSX-V as a Tier 2 Mining Issuer on August 7, 2019.
-On October 13, 2022, the common shares of Arizona Metals (each a "Common Share") were delisted from the TSX-V and began trading on the Toronto Stock Exchange (the "TSX").
+On August 1, 2019, RTB completed a reverse take-over transaction (the "RTO Transaction") with Croesus Gold Corp. ("Croesus") by way of a three-cornered amalgamation whereby RTB acquired 100% of the issued and outstanding common shares of Croesus, changed its name to "Arizona Metals Corp." and continued on with the business of Croesus.